runatlantis/atlantis/.github/ISSUE_TEMPLATE/bug_report.md

 <!---
 Provide log files from Atlantis server

-logs can be retrieved by retrieving them from the deployment or from the atlantis comments by adding `--debug`.
-For example `atlantis plan --debug`
+logs can be retrieved from the deployment or from atlantis comments by adding `--debug` such as `atlantis plan --debug`

 <details>
   <summary>Logs</summary>